UberGuidoZ/Flipper-SGDB/README.md

 # Flipper SubGHz Database
 SubGHz Database collection, like the IRDB but for `.SUB` files!
+(Still trying to figure out the best process...)

 -----